 Admitted Student Webinars

-The Office of International Affairs, along with UChicagoGRAD and others will hold a series of webinars from April - September 2022 dedicated to providing information and resources for incoming international students to the University of Chicago in Summer and Autumn 2022.
-Click here to register for future webinars or view webinars recently held.
+The Office of International Affairs will hold a series of webinars from April - August 2023 dedicated to providing information and resources for incoming international students to the University of Chicago.
+Registration links can be found here.

 - Requesting the I-20 or DS-2019